 2. Inadequate staff rates increase fall risks

 Many nursing home residents fall each year, and a good portion of them may have resulted from inadequate staff and long wait times to get dressed or go to the bathroom.
-When there aren’t enough staff members present to meet everyone’s needs in a timely manner, some residents will try to handle things on their own.
+When there aren’t enough staff members present to meet everyone’s needs on time, some residents will try to handle things on their own.

 3. Medical issues go undiagnosed and untreated